 While Nassau's financial position has remained strained, NIFA has served as a stabilizing force for the county's finances, especially since its change to a "hard control" board in 2011.
 The state-appointed fiscal watchdog reviews county budgets, approves debt issuance, and generally reviews all large contracts.
 NIFA's oversight has allowed the county to manage its fiscal challenges with additional tools, such as the NIFA-imposed wage freeze from 2011-2013.
-Additionally, NIFA is actively monitoring the 2016 budget, requiring monthly spending reports, monthly and quarterly variance reports, and plans to mitigate any mismatch between revenues and expenditures.
+Additionally, NIFA and is actively monitoring the 2016 budget alongside the county, requiring monthly spending reports and year-end projections, monthly and quarterly variance reports, and plans to mitigate any mismatch between revenues and expenditures.
+Although this is the first year the county produced a monthly plan at the beginning of the year, they have historically produced monthly spending reports and year-end projections, and they have worked to address any shortfalls.
+The county does not have exposure to enterprise risk through nursing homes or hospitals.